 NKT cells are attractive carriers of chimeric antigen receptors (CAR) due to their inherent antitumor properties and preferential localization to tumor sites.
 Unlike conventional T cells, NKT cells are non-alloreactive and could be used as off-the-shelf therapies without the risk for graft-versus-host disease.
 However, low frequency of NKT cells in human peripheral blood presents a fundamental challenge for clinical development of NKT cell-based therapeutics.
 To address this limitation, we have developed the current good manufacturing practice (cGMP) protocol for rapid generation of large numbers of NKT and CAR-NKT cells from leukapheresis products.
 This technology has enabled the initiation of first-in-human CAR-NKT clinical trial in children with neuroblastoma.

-Leonid Metelitsa, Texas Children’s Hospital
+Leonid Metelitsa, MD, PhD, Texas Children’s Hospital

-Debra Webster, Cardinal Health
+Debra Aub Webster, PhD, Cardinal Health

-Joseph McGuirk, University of Kansas Medical Center
+Joseph McGuirk, DO, University of Kansas Medical Center

 NextGen Now – The Future of ATMP Facilities